sap-tutorials/How-Tos/tutorials/2016/12/hxe-ua-howto-installing-clients/hxe-ua-howto-installing-clients.md

     scp <server_machine_user>@<ip_address_server>:<file_destination>/default.root.crt.pem <client_machine_user>@<ip_address_client>:<your_desired_filepath>/
     ```

-    > Exit your Putty session and return to your client machine.
+    > Exit your FTP and PuTTY sessions and return to your client machine.
 Try the previous command again, but use the **`-cacert`** command and specify the local certificate you just copied.

     ```
     xs api https://<hostname>:3<instance_number>30 -caert <copied_filepath>/default.root.crt.pem